You are here: General Information » 1143 Walks Uploaded & About This Website

-This web site has been created to share the walking routes and photos of the last 30 years with other walkers and mountaineers.
+This web site has been created to share the walking routes and photos of the last 50 years with other walkers and mountaineers.
 Over a 1000 hills have been climbed - all in the British Isles.
-The author has compleated (correct spelling!) the Munros, their tops and Furths twice plus the Corbetts, Grahams and Donalds once.
+The author has compleated (correct spelling!) the Munros, their tops and Furths three times plus the Corbetts, Grahams and Donalds (including Donald Tops) twice as well as all the mountains in Ireland above 2000 feet.
 The majority of the routes are in Scotland but there are also some from the Lake District, Yorkshire Dales, Peak District, Wales and Ireland.
-Routes up all Munros (including tops), Corbetts, Grahams and Donalds (including tops) have been uploaded.
+Routes up all Munros (including tops), Corbetts, Grahams and Donalds (including tops) have been uploaded as well as all Irish mountains over 2000 feet/610 m.
+In brief, Munros are Scottish Mountains over 3000 feet, Corbetts over 2500 feet and Grahams over 2000 feet.
+A further stipulation is that Corbetts and Grahams must have a drop of at least 500 feet on all sides.
+Donalds are hills above 2000 feet which lie south of the Highland Fault, mainly the Southern Uplands.
+Some Donalds are Grahams and a few are Corbetts but Donalds do not have to have the 500 foot drop of a Graham or Corbett.
+The lists of Scottish Mountains are looked after by the Scottish Mountaineering Club who publish any updates which are usually due to more accurate resurveying.

-On 20/5/18, 935 walks had been uploaded.
+On 17/10/23, 1143 walks had been uploaded.
 Others will be added as they are revisited and digital photos are taken.
 The web site will be constantly evolving.
 Maps may be added one day!
+Note that the walks and cycles in the Lincoln area are not included in this total as they don't include any hills let alone mountains!
+I had to do something during the lockdowns!!

 The web site is arranged around natural geographical areas.
 In Scotland the classification for the Munros and Corbetts is used, from 0, 1, 2 .....
 9, 10a, 10b, 11 .....
 15, 16,17.
 These main regions are then sub-divided by the author who realises that these may not meet with the approval of serious mappers!